TheDahv/dahvsite/posts/possible-enhancement-to-whats-for-dinner.md

   consider how the project might grow.
 ---

+#Possible Enhancement to What's For Dinner

+*Wednesday, 6 July 2011*

 I just read an article about something called [Punchfork.com](http://punchfork.com/), which seems to be a really cool recipe search engine.
 I'll probably spend some more time investigating this one.

 However, I also saw that they had an [API](http://punchfork.com/api) that lets developers integrate their recipe searching skills into applications.